tlcportfolio/BankruptcyBot/README.md

 # 📦 UiPath Bot – Identification Bot
 ## Stack: UiPath, .Net, SQL, HTML, XML, LINQ, API, GitHub

 This project demonstrates an enterprise-grade UiPath automation built using a custom UiPath process which has a stage like structure and used for bot that runs for several hours.

-The bot extracts, validates, and logs invoice data from a specified input folder, simulates a line-item matching process, and logs the results into a transaction log.
+The purpose to identify a larger percentage of bankruptcies that concern CMS in a timelier manner in order to drive higher ROI from the bankruptcy analysis process.
+Additionally, automating this process saves time that would otherwise be spent on manually searching PACER for bankruptcy cases.
+This will enable CMS personnel to more aggressively pursue recovery in the Chapter 7,11,13 reorganization (amongst other case types), and/or ensure safe transition of patient care.
+Medicare’s status as an unsecured creditor in bankruptcy necessitates proactive steps to safeguard trust funds.
+Automating the discovery of bankruptcy cases is the first step to proactively ensuring Medicare interests.

 Process 360,000–500,000 bankruptcy cases annually, boosting settlement amounts for a 150% ROI growth post-implementation.
 Undertook system upgrades and production support for 20 upgrades and functions improving processing timelines by 30% and generate over 30 million dollars in revenue for clients per year.

 ---